Kpodile/PersonalProjects/Picture-Element/README.md

 -1 for minimum of 640 px
 -1 for minimum of 1024 px
 -1 for minimum screen size of 1600 px

+Project Outcome

+its been quite challenging working on this project, i have encountered some following challenges

+-srcset image url
+-syntax erros
+-images to loads from big px to small

+but finally i got what i wanted.